-1.2 Behavior of the system in the case of power failure
+1.2 Behaviour of the system to a power failure

-- The system configuration remains stored permanently.
-It consists of the following settings: - Sensor settings - Settings and links of relay outputs - Settings and links of current outputs - System settings (display language, air pressure/location altitude, passwords, etc.) - Linked relay outputs switch to the non-active condition (open). - Linked current outputs switch to the non-active condition (0 mA). - When the power is restored the system is automatically restarted.
+- The system configuration is non volatile and is permanently retained.
+It consists of the following settings: - Sensor settings - Settings and links of the relay outputs - Settings and links of the current outputs - System settings (display language, air pressure/altitude, passwords etc.) - Linked relay outputs switch to the non active condition (open). - Linked current outputs switch to the non active condition (0 mA). - A restart is carried out automatically when the power returns.
 The system continues to work with the settings at the time of the power failure (except for the time).